epam/AIRUN-Assistants-Benchmark-TestInstructions/agentic-workflow-tests/eshop-application-tests/component-generation/add-stock-info/README.md

 Modify Adventurer GPS Watch to have 0 items in stock in the initial database setup.

-Add a new product with a very long (max length as allowed by the database) multi-word title starting with 'A'.
+Add a new product with a very long (max length as allowed by the database) multi-word title starting with 'Ab'.
 ```

 - Submit the request